 - Counseling will interpret your results, and utilize your assessment results to help you develop a semester plan.

-- ESOL assessment is offered by appointment.
+- ELAC assessment is offered by appointment.

-- ESOL is a timed 45-minute assessment.
+- ELAC is a timed 45-minute assessment.

 - Test samples may be found under "Important Documents."

 - Beginning level students are not required to take the ELAC test.

 - It is recommended to schedule your test appointment at least a week in advance.